benjypng/logseq-todoist-plugin/README.md

 8. Go to Logseq and ensure that you have Developer mode enabled, before going to the Plugins page.
 9. Click "Load unpacked plugin", and navigate to the folder in (2) and click open.
 10. An icon will appear in the usual plugins bar.
 Navigate to a journal page, and click the button.
 There may be a delay as the API needs to call your tasks from Todoist.
 This plugin will not be able to be used on non-journal pages.

-# Future Enhancements

-Please let me know what functionalities you would like to add in Logseq's Discord channel or in the forums.